-Proof of Concepts and Small Steps with the Hospital
+Proof of Concepts and Small Steps in the Hospital

 When I think back on this field service (thus far), one of the themes that keeps coming to mind is the value of trying small things first.
 Not huge systems, not big redesigns, but proof of concepts and small changes that help people see progress.

-Coming into this year, the hospital was asking some fair questions.
-There was a sense of, “How are we going to manage this?”
+Coming into this year, the hospital was asking some fairly tough questions.
+There was a sense of, “How are we going to manage this workload?”
 Pre-Op in particular was working long days, often from 8 in the morning to 7 or 8 at night.
-They were doing their best, but they were exhausted.
-There was a lot of work, a lot of admin, and a lot of it ran through spreadsheets that were harder than they needed to be.
+Doing their best, but exhausted.
+There was much work, a lot of admin, and many spreadsheets that were harder than they needed to be.

-I and others did not arrive thinking, “I know how to fix this.”
-We just kept hearing that they were underwater and that this had been the case even in the last field service.
-So our thought was: if there’s anything we can do from the finance side to make their load lighter, we’d like to try.
+Our thought was: if there’s anything we can do to make their load lighter, we’d like to try.
 Even if that’s something fairly small.

-A lot of what we ended up doing was not fancy.
-It was cleaning up spreadsheets, setting things up so they were more consistent, and making it easier to see and manage the information.
+What we did was not fancy.
+It was cleaning up spreadsheets, making workflows consistent and simple, and making it easier to see and manage the information.
 We weren’t replacing everything.
-We were simply trying to make what already existed more usable and less heavy.
+We tried to make what already existed more usable and less heavy.

 We could see the difference in a few ways: